solaranamnesis/Karl-Wilhelm-von-Gumbel/Bayern-Steinmeteoriten/full-text-english.md

 ([Figure 4](https://cdn.solaranamnesis.com/Gumbel/Bayern/Fig-4.png) in the accompanying table)

 Professor von Schafhäutl gave a very extensive account on the fall of this meteoritic stone (_ibid_.
 564).
+Extracting out of this, at the time of the fall on Dec.
+25, 1846, after two o'clock in the afternoon, a thunder-like noise was heard over a region of approximately sixty kilometers.

 ...